 1: Declaration of Faith: “shahada”

-3: Alms for the Poor: Muslims consider giving charity to unfortunate ones important and giving donations to those in poverty.
+3: Alms for the Poor: Muslims consider giving charity to the unfortunate ones important, and giving donations to those in poverty.

 4: Fast During Ramadan: From sunrise to sunset, Muslims fast (not eating) during the month of Ramadan – sick people and young children are exceptions to this rule.